RenszCamacho/accordion-card/README.md

 # FAQ Accordion - Frontend Mentor Challenge.

 This is a Frontend Mentor Challenge, newbie-level.
 A beautiful challenge that I've really enjoyed it.
 Using Css Flex-box and Css Grid.
 Pure HTML CSS and JS.
 (No frameworks)

+# Challenge Requirements.

+## The challenge

+Your challenge is to build out this FAQ accordion card and get it looking as close to the design as possible.

+You can use any tools you like to help you complete the challenge.
+So if you've got something you'd like to practice, feel free to give it a go.

+Your users should be able to:

+- View the optimal layout for the component depending on their device's screen size
+- See hover states for all interactive elements on the page
+- Hide/Show the answer to a question when the question is clicked

 - To get started: